lennartkerkvliet/statutes/internal-regulations.md

 Observer status is valid for two years and needs to be renewed every two years.
 It will automatically be renewed if the organization is in good standing, otherwise it should be renewed by the General Assembly.

+### Individual Membership Vetting Committee

+Admission to the Individual Members Group shall be determined by an Individual Membership Vetting Committtee, consisting of two or more committee members selected by the Bureau and serving at the pleasure thereof.

 ## Qualifying criteria

 ### Full membership {#full-membership}